jb3dahmen/LessonSample/Lessons/Lesson1.md

 Linked Lists are a fundamental linear data structure that stores a collection of elements.

-By understanding linked lists you will be able to exercise your ability to compare and contrast data structures in terms of time and space.
+By understanding linked lists you will be able to exercise your ability to compare and contrast data structures.

 You will also practice using programming fundamentals and object oriented programming to construct a basic linked list structure.